Family Health Services:

 A: Each woman, infant or child that needs WIC services must come to the appointment to be certified for WIC benefits.
 To get certified for benefits, you need to show proof of identity, household income and address.

-9. How do get immunizations for my children?
+7. How do I get immunizations for my children?

 A: Please call the immunization clinic for an appointment.
 The number is 815-740-8143 or 877-942-5807.